oceanobservatories/ooi-data-explorations/python/README.md

 data request.
 The YAML structure removes from consideration all so-called engineering sensors and instruments that cannot be accessed through the API (e.g. cameras or bio-accoustic sonar), as well as most of the non-science streams (engineering or metadata streams).
 The idea is to cover the most common needs, rather than all possible cases.
-Users can still access any data set desired, but you will need to use the example from above to explicitly call any stream not represented in the YAML structure.
+Users can still access any data set desired, but you will need to use the [method from above](#requesting-as-is-mostly-data) to explicitly call any stream not represented in the YAML structure.

+#### YAML Structure

 The YAML structure I've created uses the OOI site codes as-is.
 It simplifies the node designation by taking the 100+ nodes and groups them according to an assembly type indicating where co-located sensors can be found.
 There are 6